Hadi-git7/Documentation/03_Exercises/04_Database/sql-exercise-master/answers.md

 15.SELECT employees.Name FROM companies, employees WHERE employees.Company = companies.Name AND companies.date < 2000;

 16.SELECT companies.Name FROM companies,employees WHERE employees.Role = 'Graphic Designer' AND companies.Name = employees.Company

+17.Commit 'Joins'

+18.SELECT Name FROM students WHERE Points = (SELECT max(Points) FROM students)

+19.SELECT AVG(Points) FROM students;

+20.SELECT count(*) FROM students WHERE Points=500

+21.SELECT Name FROM students WHERE Name like '%s%';

+22.SELECT * FROM students ORDER BY Points desc

+23.COmmit "Count&Filter"